 Making The Most Out Of Your Network Marketing Campaign

 Keep track of people you meet.
 Keep in touch with them and deepen your emotional connection.
 Establish a mutual beneficial relationship with other business people and potential clients/ customers.
 Meet with the group members individually so you get to know them better and try to build quality connections.
 Consider other group members as resources. focus on the group; listen and think about how you can help them.
 Focus on giving.
 Build trust within the group.

 Do not expect to receive benefits right away.
 Do volunteering work for network groups to stay visible and give back.
-As a responsible General Manager you must show up regularly and on time, show others how you deal with business meetings and associates.
+As a responsible Consultant you must show up regularly and on time, show others how you deal with business meetings and associates.
 Give quality referrals and leads.
 If someone gives you a referral, follow up on it in a timely manner.
 Follow through quickly and efficiently on referrals you are given.
 Take a referral seriously.

 Limit self-promotion.
 Don’t sell.
 Build relationships.
 Be as helpful as you can.
 Share relevant information with others as people love to learn new things.
 Participate in discussions.
 Let others know you’re real.
 Be approachable.
 Treat your online connections just as valuable as your offline connections.